2004:

 1927:

-A young artist - fresh out of high school - named Leslie James Clark reports to work at the Disney Studios at 2719 Hyperion Avenue in Hollywood, California.
+to work at the Disney Studios at 2719 Hyperion Avenue in Hollywood, California.
 (Les had met Walt while serving him ice cream at a Hollywood confectionary on Vermont Avenue.)
 Walt warns him "it might be just a temporary job."
-(Les Clark will go on to become the first of Walt's "Nine Old Men" and stay with the Disney Studio for nearly half a century until his retirement in 1975!)
+Les Clark will go on to become the first of Walt's "Nine Old Men" and stay with the Disney Studio for nearly half a century until his retirement in 1975!

 1935: